Isaiahrandari/calculator/README.md

 # calculator
-A simple calculator application made using html5, css, and JavaScript
+A simple calculator application made using html5, CSS3, and JavaScript